3sarojbhattarai/project_rnn/README.md

 # RNN-Projects

 These are the projects build with Recurrent Neural Network(RNN) using Tensorflow 2.
-Currently there are five projects which covers different types of RNN PRojects.

 # Overview
  Currently there are five projects  which covers different types of RNN Projects.The project includes
  1. Stock Market Prediction